gkovrey/not-yet-jira/README.md

-yandex-jira
+not-yet-jira
 ===========

-Yandex test task manager
+Kind of task manager

 install npm and grunt CLI